janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * demowaiting
 * allowed individual reliable overflows
 * make all clients invisible at intermission point
-* mask high bits in client_t->name
+* mask high bits in `client_t->name`
 * full delta compression

-don't show paused plaque in dm check all serverinfo flags (skill, nomonsters) crunch the scoreboard data a lot dedicated net thread random-not-nearest option
+don't show paused plaque in dm
+check all serverinfo flags (skill, nomonsters)
+crunch the scoreboard data a lot
+dedicated net thread
+random-not-nearest option
 "public" variable
-check the "using previous_origin" notes echo chats to console? weapon icon when hand is centered game skills better console keyboard editing are demos broken with current delta compression? should client string commands be ties to usercmd_t, to fix drops? why is ref_gl.dll as large as it is? allow round up and >256 textures on gl mouse during cin echo chats to console is the dedicated server sleeping? get mins/maxs from pmove
+check the "using `previous_origin`" notes
+echo chats to console?
+weapon icon when hand is centered
+game skills
+better console keyboard editing
+are demos broken with current delta compression?
+should client string commands be ties to `usercmd_t`, to fix drops?
+why is `ref_gl.dll` as large as it is?
+allow round up and >256 textures on gl
+mouse during cin
+echo chats to console
+is the dedicated server sleeping?
+get mins/maxs from pmove

-warn at startup if any spawn point is in a wall make teleport pads glow? never make water solid for entity cull purposes? get sound position needs to check the valid count on entities make secondary sound buffers the default?
+warn at startup if any spawn point is in a wall
+make teleport pads glow?
+never make water solid for entity cull purposes?
+get sound position needs to check the valid count on entities
+make secondary sound buffers the default?

 pak file sorting by traces?
 no colored lighting with mono lightmaps!!!

 option to make picking up items not select